 The list below ranks colleges with the highest paid Health & Medical Administrative Services graduates.
 Our rankings are generated using a certain methodology to rank starting and mid career salary data.

 If you're looking for the very best training out there in Health & Medical Administrative Services you simply can't do better than University of Pennsylvania.
-Students who graduate from the Medical Admin program earn an average of $47,986 for their early career and $88,254 in their mid career.
+University of Pennsylvania health & medical administrative services majors receive 36.3% more than the typical medical admin graduate.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.